'I'll go with petrol and a chainsaw': Benefit claimant's frightening threats to bomb the job centre

 He made similar threats to police when officers went to his address saying he would be better off in prison as he would not have to struggle with managing his electricity and food.

-When interviewed, Riley, of Harcourt Street, Hartlepool, said he fantasised about hurting people, but added he had no intention of carrying out the threats he made.
+When interviewed, Riley, of Harcourt Street, Hartlepool, said he fantasised about hurting people although he added he had no intention of carrying out the threats he made.

-He is due to be sentenced for sending a malicious communication on Friday, January 6, after the case was adjourned for more information about Riley’s accommodation and alcohol help available.
+Andrew Turton, mitigating, said: “He feels as though he was previously let down by the system.”